Dnyan-iitm/TDS-Project1/README.md

-# GitHub Users in Barcelona
+# GitHub Users in the city Barcelona

 This repository contains data about GitHub users in Barcelona with over 100 followers and their repositories.